-Many new guardians worry about training and obedience, but proper socializing for your new dog is most important at a young age.
-Puppy Preschool targets this most important development period, as a critical period to introduce your puppy to everything it will be exposed to in his life with you and your family.
-It is a key period to assert certain good manners and a calm demeanor in your pup.
-It is a short window of opportunity to properly socialize your dog that guarantees the avoidance of the many fear and anxiety-related disorders common in adult dogs who have not been properly introduced to other members of their species, people, places, or things.
+Puppy Kindergarten targets this most important development period as a critical time to gently introduce your puppy to everything it will be exposed to in its life with you and your family.
+It is a key period to instill a calm focused demeanor in your pup.
+It is a short window of opportunity to naturally socialize your puppy, to develop self confidence and avoid the many fear and anxiety-related disorders common in adult dogs that have not been properly exposed to other dogs, people, places, or things.

 Here we begin with the basics of leadership training which focuses on you, the leader, providing your dog with a new language, instilling security and a calm confidence in your communications with him through positive reinforcement marker training.
 We educate you about the unique language of dogs, and how to read what your dog is saying.
-Level I is an indoor class on the North Shore.
+Level I is an indoor or outdoor class on the North Shore.

 In Level I we focus on real-world scenarios so that students may take their education out of the classroom and into their lives.
-Here of course, students are acquainted with the introduction to basic commands: sit, down, stand, wait, heel, recall, greeting (“go say hello”), this way, and behavior modification techniques.
+Here of course, students are acquainted with the introduction to basic cues: sit, down, stand, wait, heel, recall, greeting (“go say hello”), this way, and behavior modification techniques.
 We focus on connection through leash walking with innovative positive reinforcement marker training techniques.

 Otherwise known as ‘Intermediate Boot Camp’, this is where you will generalize your Level 1 training to real life settings and situations in urban environments and parks.
 You will expand your dog’s attention and connections to you at greater distances with increasing distractions.
 Our goal is to create confident handlers with dogs who are welcome in public areas.